SUSE-Enceladus/keg/doc/source/commands/keg.rst

 While `keg` can be used to manage a single image definition the tool provides no considerable advantage in such a use case.
-The primary use case for keg are situations where many image descriptions must be managed and the image descriptions have considerable over lap with respect to content and setup.
+The primary use case for keg are situations where many image descriptions must be managed and the image descriptions have considerable overlap with respect to content and setup.

 The key component for Keg is a data structure called `image definition tree`.